Jyou965/machine_learning_on_chain_analysis_price_prediction_btc/README.md

    - Adapt the model for Etherem and DeFi protocols.

 For more information, please refer to the [presentation](https://github.com/Jyou965/machine_learning_price_prediction_btc/blob/main/supporting_files/project_presentation.pdf) in the repo.

+---

+## Contributors
+Jackie You, Jamal Rizvi and Clare Collity with the support of FinTech Boot Camp Staff